dotnet/csharpstandard/standard/expressions.md

 A *throw expression* shall only occur in the following syntactic contexts:

-- As the second or third operand of a ternary conditional operator (`?:`), but not both.
+- As the second or third operand of a ternary conditional operator (`?:`).
 - As the second operand of a null coalescing operator (`??`).
-- As the body of an expression-bodied lambda or method.
+- As the body of an expression-bodied lambda or member.

 ## 11.8 Unary operators